VulcanDev/devconnect/README.md

 - [x] Favicon and Logo art
 - [x] Better sanitization: Login and register email is not case-sensitive & profile handle is always lowercase
+- [x] Likes and dislikes do not require refreshing the post list
 - [ ] Connect social media accounts: Integrate social media sites API for validating ownership of social media
 - [ ] Use a custom Foundation UI for the website instead of the premade bootstrap one
 - [ ] Reset / change password